Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Magnetic Properties

 \section{Magnetic Properties}

-Figure~\ref{MH-MT} shows temperature dependence of the inverse magnetic susceptibility, $\chi^{-1}(T)$, magnetic susceptibility, $\chi(T)$ and magnetization, $M(H)$.
+Figure~\ref{MH-MT} in the main text shows temperature dependence of the inverse magnetic susceptibility, $\chi^{-1}(T)$, magnetic susceptibility, $\chi(T)$ and magnetization, $M(H)$.
 The Curie-Weiss law $\chi^{-1}= (T-\theta_{\rm P})/C$, was fitted in the region from 40 to 300\,K to data taken in the magnetic field $\mu_0H$=0.5\,T applied perpendicular to the \textit{c}-axis, as shown Fig. \ref{MH-MT}(a), where $C\,(=\mu_0 N\mu_{\rm eff}^{2}/3k_{\rm B})$ is Curie parameter, and $\theta_{\rm P}$ is the paramagnetic Curie-Weiss temperature.
-Least squares fitting yields $\theta_{\rm P}$= 3.45\,K and $C$ = 8.08\,$\mu^{2}_{\rm B}$, both similar to previously reported \cite{Soh2018, Su2020} (note that the sign of $\theta_{\rm P}$ was given erroneously in \cite{Soh2018}).
+Least squares fitting yielded $\theta_{\rm P}$= 3.45\,K and $C$ = 8.08\,$\mu^{2}_{\rm B}$, both similar to previously reported \cite{Soh2018, Su2020} (note that the sign of $\theta_{\rm P}$ was mistakenly inverted in ref.~\cite{Soh2018}).
 Positive value of $\theta_{\rm P}$ shows the dominant role of ferromagnetic interactions.
 The experimentally derived $\mu_{\rm eff} =8.04\,\mu_{\rm B}$ is close to $7.94\,\mu_{\rm B}$, the theoretical value of Eu$^{+2}$ ion calculated as $\mu_{\rm eff}=g\sqrt{S(S+1)}\mu_{\rm B}$ with $g=$2 and $S=$7/2.
-The temperature-dependent susceptibility $\chi(T)$ measured in $\mu_0H=0.05$\,T confirms the AFM ordering at 7.4\,K as illustrated in Fig.~\ref{MH-MT}(b), in accordance with the previous reports \cite{Su2020, Ohno2022, Soh2018}.
-The ordering temperature decreases with increasing magnetic field for its both directions, see Fig.~\ref{MH-MT}(b) and inset of Fig.~\ref{MH-MT}(c), resulting \textit{M-T} phase diagram for \textbf{H} $\parallel$ \textit{c}-axis, is shown in Fig.~4(c), in the main text.
+The temperature-dependent susceptibility $\chi(T)$ measured in $\mu_0H=0.05$\,T confirms the AFM ordering at 7.4\,K as illustrated in Fig.~1(a) in the main text, in accordance with the previous reports \cite{Su2020, Ohno2022, Soh2018}.
+The ordering temperature decreases with increasing magnetic field for its both directions, see Fig.~\ref{MH-MT}(b) and inset of Fig.~\ref{MH-MT}(c) in the main text.
+The resulting \textit{M-T} phase diagram for \textbf{H} $\parallel$ \textit{c}-axis, is shown in Fig.~\ref{origin-signature}(c), in the main text.